This page cannot be viewed in frames

 Signaculum

-Roman army could use the so-called immortals – what contradicts the general opinion that for the first time those were used during the Civil War.
-Roman immortal was called signaculum and every legionary was supposed to receive it after recruitment.
+The army of ancient Rome could use the so-called dog tags, which would contradict the popular opinion that they were used for the first time in history during the Civil War.
+The Roman dog tag was called signaculum and every legionnaire was to receive one after being recruited.

-What is worth mentioning, such metal plates were used to mark goods at fairs, slaves or dogs.
+It is worth emphasizing that such metal plates were used to mark goods at markets, slaves or dogs.

-However, what speaks against the thesis of the occurrence of “Roman immortals” is the fact that it has not been possible to find any preserved “marker” of the Roman legionary to this day.
+However, what speaks against the “Roman dog tags” is the fact that it has not been possible to discover a reliable text or historical record confirming the wearing of such dog tags by legionaries, much less any preserved “tag” of a Roman legionary.
 If such dog tags were present, then surely an appropriate system would be used, guaranteeing that every soldier would have his own immortal.
-Then millions of such immortals would have been produced for hundreds of years and it is certain that we would find them in various parts of the Empire.
+Then millions of such immortals would have been produced for hundreds of years and we would certainly find them in various parts of the Empire.
 Today, for example, we find pits filled with tons of secondary material.
-Why do not we find signaculum among the finds?
+Why we are not able to find signaculum among the finds?

-Another argument against the thesis put forward is the fact that in ancient times we could not talk about strong artillery forces.
-The very idea of immortals appeared at the turn of the 19th and 20th century to identify bodies after mine explosion or intense artillery fire, which massacred and made it impossible to identify bodies.
+Another argument against the thesis is that in ancient times we could not talk about strong artillery forces.
+The very idea of immortals appeared at the turn of the 19th and 20th centuries to identify bodies after mine explosions or intense artillery fire, which massacred and made it impossible to identify bodies.
 Then, through the immortals, it was possible to find out who was killed on the battlefield.
 In ancient times only “Greek fire” could cause significant damage, making it impossible to identify.
-Pragmatic Romans, therefore, would not see a greater sense in purposeless creation of a huge mass of metal.
+Pragmatic Romans, therefore, would not see a greater sense in the purposeless creation of a huge mass of metal.
 Hence, in the absence of evidence, the existence of “Roman immortals” can be considered a myth.

 Footnotes